canghel/placenta/docs/README.md

 The overaching goals of our work are to:
 *    distinguish the features of the placental chorionic surface vascular network which are associated with increased risk of Autism Spectrum Disorder (ASD), and

-*    explore the effect of these features on oxygen transfer efficiency.
+*    explore the effect of these features on function, in particular on oxygen transfer efficiency.

 Please see (cite article here) for the full discussion.